jundalisay/superblist/content/en/research/hahnemann/chronic/part-02.md

  <!-- and to gain an insight more nearly correct and, if possible, quite correct, into the true nature of the thousands of chronic diseases which still remain uncured, this very serious task has occupied me  -->

-From 1816-1817, night and daym I have been thinking of why Homoeopathy medicines failed to bring a real cure in the above-mentioned diseases, despite the incontestable truth of the Homoeopathic Law of Cure.
+From 1816-1817, night and day I have been thinking of why Homoeopathy medicines failed to bring a real cure in the above-mentioned diseases, despite the incontestable truth of the Homoeopathic Law of Cure.

 The Giver of all good things permitted me within this space of time to gradually solve this sublime problem through:
 - unremitting thought